jo-asakura/spa-sushi/README.md

 # SPA-Sushi

-SPA-Sushi is an isomorphic implementation of a SPA ([Single-Page Application](http://en.wikipedia.org/wiki/Single-page_application)) principle on Node.js platform.
+SPA-Sushi is an [isomorphic JavaScript](http://blog.nodejitsu.com/scaling-isomorphic-javascript-code) implementation of a SPA ([Single-Page Application](http://en.wikipedia.org/wiki/Single-page_application)) approach/principle on Node.js platform.

 ## Major packages are being used